hotwired/stimulus/docs/reference/using_typescript.md

 }
 ```

-> The `declare` avoids override of the exist stimulus property and just define the type for TypeScript.
+> The `declare` avoids overriding the exist Stimulus property, and just defines the type for TypeScript.

 ## Define Controller Target Type

-To define the type of configured targets is possible
+You can define the type of configured targets
-over the declare feature of TypeScript:
+using the `declare` feature of TypeScript:

 ```ts
 import { Controller } from '@hotwired/stimulus';